xbeat/Machine-Learning/README.md

 Introduction to Missing Data

 Missing data is a common problem in real-world datasets.
 It can occur due to various reasons such as data collection errors, sensor malfunctions, or respondents skipping questions.
 Handling missing data is crucial for maintaining the integrity and reliability of our analyses.
 In this presentation, we'll explore different techniques to handle missing data using Python, focusing on kNN imputation, MissForest, and multiple imputation methods.

+## Machine Learning Classification

+Introduction to Classification

+Classification is a fundamental task in machine learning where we predict discrete class labels for input data.
+It's widely used in various applications, from spam detection to medical diagnosis.

 ## Introduction to Statistics with Python